7 mins read

 The Supreme Court Declares Nigeria’s National Lottery Act of 2005 Invalid

 In a landmark judgment, in The Attorney General of Lagos State v.
 Attorney General of the Federation & Ors, with the appeal number SC/01/2008, the Supreme Court of Nigeria unanimously declared the National Lottery Act of 2005 invalid, sending ripples across the gaming and regulatory sectors in the country.
-The ruling, which was delivered on [insert date], has significant implications for federal and state-level authority over gaming regulations and the management of lotteries.
-Background to […]
+The ruling, which was delivered on […]